 Founders start with limited resources, but don’t give up easily

 Most of the 201 media in this study were started with less than $15,000 in initial investment, and their limited resources make building a sustainable business model challenging.

 Yet, compared to other types of entrepreneurs they show surprising longevity.
 According to data from the U.S. Bureau of Labor Statistics, about half of all business startups fail before they reach their fifth year of operation.

 In comparison, when we started this research in 2021 and went back to look at the 100 media we studied in Latin America in 2016, only 23% had ceased publishing.
 Most of them were in Argentina, where inflation reached 50% during the economic crisis that followed the pandemic lockdown.

 This low failure rate is consistent with what we’ve seen after six years of mapping Spanish-language digital media across more than 20 countries for our media directory at SembraMedia.
-As of this writing, our directory features 968 media organizations that are actively publishing.
 Over the years, we’ve removed 217 (or about 28%) because they ceased publishing for more than six months.

 Grants and advertising still dominate in global sample

 Across all of the media in all three regions in this study, in both 2019 and 2020, the top revenue categories were grants, advertising, consulting services, content services, and reader revenue, in that order.